 - e.
 Enter the disk group name and then click the redundancy level for the group if you do not wish to use the default value (Normal).
 Create your disk group by selecting from the list of candidate disks.
-Continue by following the process described in Step g. - f.
-If there is a disk group that you want to use but you want to add more disks to it, then select the group and click Add Disks.
+Continue by following the process described in Step g. - If there is a disk group that you want to use but you want to add more disks to it, then select the group and click Add Disks.
 Add to the disk group by selecting from the list of candidate disks.
-Continue by following the process described in Step g. - g.
+Continue by following the process described in Step g.

+- g.
 If you do not see the disks you wish to add, click Change Disk Discovery Path to alter the search path used by DBCA to find available disks.
-You can select disks with a status of Candidate or Former (never used in an ASM disk group or no longer in a group) just by checking the select box.
-To select a disk with a Member status, you must also check the Force column that is displayed to move the disk from its current ASM disk group to chosen disk group.
+You can select disks with a status of Candidate or Former (never used in an ASM disk group or no longer in a group) by checking the select box.
+If you select a disk with a Member status, you must also check the Force column to confirm that you want the DBCA to remove the disk from its current ASM disk group.
 When you have selected the desired disks, click OK to add them to your disk group and return to the ASM Disk Groups Page.
 To proceed, see the instructions described earlier in Step d. - h.
 If the DBCA displays the following message: